open-dis/dis-tutorial/Combat.md

   * Location of the detonation in local entity coordinates
   * Detonation result

 We want to tie detonations to earlier fire events; this is done with the eventID.
-The intended target entityID is notification that if a simulation owns that the entity with that entityID,it should do a damage assessment.
+The intended target entityID is notification that if a simulation owns that the entity with that entityID, it should do a damage assessment.
 The munition type, warhead, fuse, quantity, and rate are used to calculate the effects of the detonation, as is the location in world coordinates.

 The local coordinate system is the entity's coordinate system.
 (See the <a href="CoordinateSystems.md">coordinate system</a> section.)
 This coordinate system has its origin at the center of the entity's bounding volume, with the x-axis pointing forward, the y-axis out the right-hand side, and the z-axis pointing down.
 This allows the modeling of the weapon's effects based on where the munition hit.
 A 25mm cannon may have one effect if it hits the frontal armor of at T-55 tank, and a different effect if it hits the thinner rear armor.

 The detonation result is an enumeration that describes how the warhead behaved.
 The possible behaviors are shown in the table below.

 | Value                 | Result                            |
 |-----------------------|-----------------------------------|